goobernaut/improved-rotary-phone/gogurt.md

 May 1990 - May 1998, U.S. Army
 _Intelligence Analyst_
 Supervised, performed, and coordinated collection management, analysis, processing, and dissemination of strategic and tactical intelligence.
-Supervised a 4 person cell that provided intelligence support command, staff, and special forces operational detachments.
+Supervised a small team that provided intelligence support to command, staff, and special forces operational detachments.
 Deployed classified networks in tactical and garrison environments.

 #### Education
 U.S. Army Intelligence Center and School, Intelligence Analysis Course, Ft.
 Huachuca, AZ